wodby/docker4ruby/README.md

 | Portainer     | latest             | `portainer`     | [portainer/portainer]              | ✓       |
 | Traefik       | latest             | `traefik`       | [_/traefik]                        | ✓       |

+* For Sidekiq we run a copy of ruby service with a command overridden to `bundle exec sidekiq` and `$REDIS_URL` env var.

 ## Documentation

-Full documentation is available at https://docs.wodby.com/stacks/ruby/local
+Full documentation is available at https://wodby.com/docs/stacks/ruby/local

 ## Maintenance